Relative p-adic Hodge theory, II: Imperfect period rings: Toric towers

 \subsection{Logarithmic structures on toric towers}

 We next consider some modified constructions in which we allow some limited ramification within the towers themselves, starting with the nonrelative case.
 To simplify matters slightly, we assume that the base ring contains the $p$-cyclotomic extension; this restriction is likely to be harmless in applications.
+We also limit ourselves to projective modules rather than pseudocoherent modules.